-Ryver further allows live chat and help support to attend all the user queries with the utmost ease.
-It facilitates the users to share their product ideas and requests new features with the Ryver team from the support webpage.
+Ryver further allows live chat and help support to attend to all user queries with the utmost ease.
+It facilitates the users to share their product ideas and requests for new features with the Ryver team from the support webpage.

-It lets you post support tickets in channels itself only, thereby not letting you leave it to track status on them.
+It lets you post support tickets in channels themselves only, thereby not letting you leave it to track their status on them.

-Team collaboration applications are must-have for any kind of organizations.
-Be it small, medium or large type of organizations, there is an utter need of people to interact with each other on diverse projects and tasks to achieve success and within time schedules.
+Team collaboration applications are a must-have for any kind of organization.
+Be it small, medium, or large type of organizations, there is an utter need for people to interact with each other on diverse projects and tasks to achieve success and within time schedules.
 Ryver and Slack, both have their own set of pros and cons in extending team collaboration.

-The aim of the article is to be informative.
-We intend users take an informed decision for an effective and productive experience.
+The article aims to be informative.
+We intend for users to take an informed decision for an effective and productive experience.
 The comparison shown between Ryver vs slack in the blog is only towards that end and has no intention of pitting one against the other team collaboration app brands.
-The images, logos, any concepts etc., used in this blog, purely belong to their respective companies or applications (Ryver and Slack).
+The images, logos, any concepts, etc., used in this blog, purely belong to their respective companies or applications (Ryver and Slack).

-Readers are advised to consult and confirm from the respective service providers regarding details of features, latest updates, prices, and their policies before utilizing any of their services.
+Readers are advised to consult and confirm with the respective service providers regarding details of features, the latest updates, prices, and policies before utilizing any of their services.